krivenko/libcommute/doc/expression/expression.rst

     // Make a constant of type 'S' from a double value 'x' static S make_const(double x) { ... }

+    // Make a constant of type 'S' from a value of the variadic type
+    // 'var_number'
+    static S make_const(var_number const& vn) { ... }

     // OPTIONAL: Complex conjugate of 's'
     static S conj(S const& s) { ... }
   };

   }

+*libcommute* uses the variadic :expr:`var_number` objects to store structure constants of supported algebras along with the information about their type.
+Not every single :type:`ScalarType <libcommute::expression::ScalarType>` is
+compatible with any :ref:`algebra generator<generator>`.
+For example, an integer scalar type can be used to build an expression involving the :ref:`fermionic operators <generator_fermion>`, but not the :ref:`half-integer-spin ones <generator_spin>`, because multiplication of the latter introduces more general rational coefficients into expressions.
+For this reason, the static function :expr:`scalar_traits<S>::make_const(var_number const& vn)` must check the type of the value stored in :expr:`vn` (accessible via :expr:`vn.number_type`), and throw a :class:`std::runtime_error` if it cannot be converted to :expr:`S`.

 The static member :expr:`scalar_traits<S>::conj()` is optional and will only be called by the Hermitian conjugation function